jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/3. install payloads/README.md

 `Get-WinEvent -Path C:\sysmon.evtx | Foreach { $_.ToXml() } > events.xml`

-This format is easier to ingest into log collectors.
+This format is easier (than evtx) to ingest into log collectors.
 For some reason, Powershell's ConvertTo-Json does not further parse the Message field in the Event Object.
 So in this case, ToXml() seems to be a better choice.